Fall…Does My Lawn & Landscape Still Need Fertilizer?

 • Dormant oil application to smother overwintering insects.

-• 2 spring to summer applications to minimize insect and disease population during the growing season.
+• Late spring to summer application to minimize insect and disease population during the growing season.

 • Fall fertilizer application.